International Jewish-Christian Bible Week

 We welcome donations to enable others to attend.

-The application form is available here for download:
+General information on the Bible Week and the application form are available here for download:

-Please print it out, complete it and send it back:
+Please print the application from out, complete it and send it back:

 - fax: 0049 / 5401 / 336-66